mrfdev/CMI/Resources/FAQ/cmi-chance.md

 This is not yet an FAQ message on the CMI Discord @ https://discord.gg/dDMamN4

 **CMI can deal with % chance**, this is the recommended setup that works well on Spigot/Paper 1.16.5 to make dynamic features using specialized commands and smart use of placeholders.
+And yes, you can use this with CMI 9 on Spigot 1.17.

 - Buy and Install CMI (<https://www.spigotmc.org/resources/3742/>)